Skip to main content

 “Asian Black Relations.”
 Asian American Society.
 Mary Danico, Anthony Ocampo, eds.
 SAGE Publications, 2014.

-"Marketing MCs: South Asian American Rappers Negotiate Image, Audience, Artistic Control and Capital" Popular Music and Society.
-2014.
+"Marketing MCs: South Asian American Rappers Negotiate Image, Audience, Artistic Control and Capital."
+Popular Music and Society, Vol. 36, no. 5.
+(2013): 637-658.

-"Pacific Revisions of Blackness: Blacks Address Race and Belonging in Hawai'."Amerasia Journal (37:3): 43-60.
+"Pacific Revisions of Blackness: Blacks Address Race and Belonging in Hawai'i."Amerasia Journal, Vol. 37, No. 3 (2011): 43-60.

 "Polyvalent Voices: Ethnic and Racialized Desi Hip Hop," In Desi Rap: South Asian Americans in Hip Hop, Ajay Nair and Murali Balaji, eds.
 Rowman & Littlefield Publishers/Lexington Books, 2008:17-32